 Massachusetts Expiration – A gift certificate sold or offered to be sold shall be valid for not less than 7 years after its date of issuance.
 Massachusetts General Laws 200A §5D.
 A gift certificate without an expiration date will not expire.
 Massachusetts General Laws200A § 5D

-Redemption – Notwithstanding any general or special law to the contrary, upon a gift certificate being redeemed for at least 90 per cent of its face value, a consumer shall make an election to receive the balance in cash or to continue with the gift certificate.
-Massachusetts General Laws 200A § 5D.
-Since the gift card must be redeemable in full value for seven years, issuers are not allowed to deduct service charges or dormancy fees.
-As of April 1, 2003, issuers of gift certificates that have expired may retain the unredeemed amount on a gift certificate.
-Massachusetts General Laws 200A § 5D.
+Redemption – Notwithstanding any general or special law to the contrary, upon a gift certificate being redeemed for at least 90 percent of its face value, a consumer shall make an election to receive the balance in cash or to continue with the gift certificate.

-Disclosure – The date of issuance and the expiration date shall be clearly identified on the face of the gift certificate or gift card with a banked dollar value clearly printed upon a sales receipt transferred to the purchaser or holder of the electronic card through means of an internet site or a toll free information telephone line.
+Disclosure – The date of issuance and the expiration date shall be clearly identified on the face of the gift certificate or gift card with a banked dollar value clearly printed upon a sales receipt transferred to the purchaser or holder of the electronic card through means of an internet site or a toll-free information telephone line.
 Massachusetts General Laws 200A §5D

 Gift Cards – Gift cards are covered under the definition of “gift certificate”.
 Massachusetts General Laws 255D §1